valeIT/valeIT.github.io/apps/patchnotes/page/minimalcounter.markdown

 title: Minimal Counter Patch Notes
 ---

+##1.7
+- Backend and seamless Sync migration (you should experience no downtime and no changes at all).

 ## 1.6

 - FIX: Fixed a possible crash while loading the background color of the counter screen.